lazercaveman/obsidian-firefly-theme/README.md

 I took inspiration from some other themes (see credits), with the goal of creating an Obsidian theme that has more of the look and feel of a code editor in editor mode, and relies on more extended text formatting in preview mode, to deliver more of a blog ux.

-## Version Note
-This is the first version of the Theme, and some stuff may not be implemented yet - it works for me for now.
-If you miss something feel free to get in touch or even participate if you like.

-## How-To Install the Firefly Theme into Obsidian
+## 📥  How-To Install the Firefly Theme into Obsidian

 ### Through Obsidian Marketplace (Recommended)
 1. Open the Settings in Obsidian